-The Husky family includes students' families because they are an important part of a student's transition to and through college.
-Student Life wants extended family members to feel welcome and included in the HBU community.
-They can receive email updates on HBU events, newsletters, Family Weekend invitations, and opportunities to network.
-Connect by emailing parent@hbu.edu.
+The Husky family includes parents and family members of each HBU student, as they are an important part of the student transition to and through college.
+Student Life wants each family member to feel welcome and included in the HBU community.
+To receive email updates on HBU events, newsletters, Family Weekend invitations, and opportunities to volunteer, parents and family members may simply email parent@hbu.edu.